 “Like so many of our customers, Wells Fargo strongly supports accelerating the development and production of renewable energy,” said Wells Fargo CEO Tim Sloan.
 “Meeting our global electricity requirements with 100 percent renewable energy demonstrates our leadership in operational efficiency, and we are committed to continuing to innovate our products and services and provide financing for our customers’ renewable energy, energy efficiency, and clean technology projects.”

-The company met this commitment — set in 2016 in its Corporate Social Responsibility report — by purchasing more than 2 million megawatt-hours of renewable energy certificates.
+The company met this commitment — set in 2016 in its Corporate Social Responsibility report (PDF) — by purchasing more than 2 million megawatt-hours of renewable energy certificates.
 These RECs are issued when one megawatt-hour of electricity is generated and delivered to the electricity grid from a renewable energy source, according to the Environmental Protection Agency.